ymcmrs/PyINT/README.md

 2. Preparing your template file, which should be saved in $TEMPLATEDIR,  for setting some basic parameters (see the template file above).The template file should be named with a prefix of your project name, like projectname.template

-3. 1) Running for conventional SAR datasets (like ENVISAT, ALOS-1, Radarsat-1, TerreSAR-x):  start from SLCs
+3. 1) Running for conventional SAR datasets (like ENVISAT, ALOS-1, Radarsat-1, TerreSAR-x):

-       process_tsifg.py projectName
+       process_tsifg.py projectName   (start from SLCs )

-   2) Running for TOPS SAR datasets (like Sentinel-1A/B):  start from data download
+   2) Running for TOPS SAR datasets (like Sentinel-1A/B):

-       process_tsifg_sen.py projectName
+       process_tsifg_sen.py projectName  (start from data download)

     Of course, you also can process step by step: